Browse Hyundai Accent inventory in your area.

-Size and features can be just as important as gas mileage--that's the theory at work with the latest Hyundai Accent, new for the 2012 model year and carried over with few changes for 2013.
-It's larger than before, and equipped better than ever, and that slightly different take on small cars sets it apart from the moddish newbies like the Fiat 500 and Ford Fiesta.
-The Accent's more about fiscal responsibility and practicality, and in that way, it has much more in common with the Honda Fit and Nissan Versa, not to mention the mechanically related Kia Rio.Versus most of its competition--including the Fiesta, the Fit, the Versa, the Chevy Sonic and the Toyota Yaris--the Accent has a styling advantage, provided we're talking about the five-door hatchback.
+Following a redesign in 2012, the 2013 Hyundai Accent is larger than before, equipped better than ever, and that slightly different take on small cars sets it apart from the moddish newbies like the Fiat 500 and Ford Fiesta.
+Size and features can be just as important as gas mileage, and that's the theory at work in the new Accent.
+It's more about fiscal responsibility and practicality, and in that way, it has a lot in common with the Nissan Versa, Honda Fit, and its mechanically related cousin, the Kia Rio.Versus most of its competition--including the Fiesta, the Fit, the Versa, the Chevy Sonic and the Toyota Yaris--the Accent has a styling advantage, provided we're talking about the five-door hatchback.
 While the four-door is fine--perhaps a little homely--the five-door nails it, mixing the usual hatchback profile with the cues and details that have become Hyundai's first real design statement.
 Cabin design is even better, with nice low-gloss plastics and streamlined controls that altogether give the Accent more presence than you'd expect for the price.

 Acceleration, ride, and handling for the 2013 Accent are all on par for this type of car.
 But thanks to a fuel-stingy direct-injection engine, it reaches a lofty goal of 38 mpg highway for all models, whether you choose the light-touch clutch version or the clean-shifting, Sport-moded automatic.